aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-server-actions.md

 ### "Loading Data"

 We will not be using route loaders, but instead fetch the data inside the root layout by making it async and calling a database query through a file in a new data access layer, `lib/services/getContacts.ts`, and add the tutorial code to the layout component.
-The database query will be a simple Prisma query, and we mark the file with "server-only" to avoid it being called from client code:¨
+The database query will be a simple Prisma query, and we mark the file with `"server-only"` to avoid it being called from client code:

 ```tsx
 // app/layout.tsx